Video to SRT Converter 2026: Best Tools to Export Video Transcripts as Subtitles

 • M4A, WAV, MP3 (audio-only files)

-Most tools also accept direct URLs from YouTube, Vimeo, Instagram, TikTok, and other platforms without requiring downloads.
+Most tools also accept direct URLs from YouTube, Vimeo, Instagram, TikTok, and others without requiring downloads.

 Tips for Perfect SRT Export